-The Rideau Trail eventually took me back to a regular Stony Swamp trail.
+The Rideau Trail eventually took me back to an official Stony Swamp trail.
 But again, nobody.
-And there, too, a lot of water.
+And there too, a lot of water.
 I was pretty agile for the first few kilometres, jumping over the flooded areas without too much problem.
 But the many mosquitoes added a difficulty factor.
-It was impossible to stay on the same spot for too long without having the impression of being devoured alive (no, I had not thought to bring mosquito repellent with me).
-And the puddles took more and more space on the trail.
+It was impossible to stay at the same spot for too long without having the impression of being eaten alive (no, I had not thought to bring mosquito repellent with me).
+And the puddles became wider and wider on the trail.
 To such an extent that for the second time in a few kilometres on the Rideau Trail, I found myself with completely soaked shoes.

 After crossing the rocky part of Stony Swamp, I finally arrived at a wooden boardwalk.
 And I realized that the reason I had not seen anyone up to this point in Stony Swamp was that most people had the presence of mind to turn back after noticing the amount of water who was waiting for them on the trail at the end of the wooden boardwalk.

-But I already had wet feet, so the puddles of water no longer scared me.
+But I already had wet shoes, so the puddles of water no longer scared me.
 I was even at the point where the mosquitoes did not bother me anymore (almost).
 I therefore continued my hike.
 I crossed Old Richmond Street to enter another section of Stony Swamp.
 There was no one there either.
 I walked until I reached a sign stating that I had reached the 30-kilometre mark on the Rideau Trail.
 Yeah!

 Just then, I saw something moving in the tall grass near the wooden boardwalk I was on.
 I first thought that the plump animal that wandered within a yard of me was a beaver.
 Until it raised its cute head lined with quills to stare at me.
 It was my first time seeing a porcupine so closely.